Videos suggest Russian government may be arming Taliban

 "If this is a pattern seen in Afghanistan then it would be noteworthy," he added.

 Sediqi, the Afghan government spokesman, said they had put the allegations to Moscow and also received a denial.
-He he added Afghan officials have expressed their concerns about Moscow's contacts with the Taliban, which coalition officials say legitimizes the insurgency.
+He added Afghan officials have expressed their concerns about Moscow's contacts with the Taliban, which coalition officials say legitimizes the insurgency.

 "The issue of contact with the Taliban with the Russians was something that really concerned us as well," Seddiqi said.
 "No contact with non-state groups."